hschneider/neutralino-ext-bun/README.md

 - It's powerful API comes with the fastest SQlite driver for JS.
 - Its all contained in a single file, which can be embedded without dependencies.

+### Bun: The perfect NodeJS Extension for Neutralino

 This extension adds a Bun backend to Neutralino with the following features:
 - Requires only a few lines of code on both ends.
 - Read all events from the Neutralino app in your Bun code.